Miragon/miranum-docs/docs/components/miranum-ide/miranum-deployment.md

 ## Usage

-We provide spring boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.
+We provide Spring Boot starters for the Miranum Deployment Server and the Miranum Deployment Receiver.
 Additionally, we provide with the Miranum Deployment Service a ready to go spring boot application.

 ### Miranum Deployment Service